 Risk Behaviors in a Rural Community With a Known Point-Source Exposure to Chronic Wasting Disease

-The emergence and continuing spread of Chronic Wasting Disease (CWD), a prion disease in deer and elk, has now reached 14 U.S. states, two Canadian provinces and South Korea, producing a potential for cross-species transmission of CWD prions to humans and other animals globally.
-In 2005, CWD spread for the first time from the Midwest to more densely populated regions of the East Coast.
-As a result, a large cohort of individuals attending a wild game feast in upstate New York were exposed to a deer that was subsequently confirmed positive for CWD.
+Chronic Wasting Disease (CWD), a prion disease of cervids, is now documented in 24 US states, 4 Canadian provinces, and South Korea, producing a potential for transmission of CWD prions to humans and other animals globally.
+In 2005, CWD spread for the first time from the Midwest to more densely populated regions on the East Coast.
+As a result, a large cohort of people attending a wild game feast in upstate New York were exposed to and ingested meat from a deer that was subsequently confirmed to be positive for CWD.
+We have been assessing this exposure yearly since 2005 to 1) determine if individuals exposed in a variety of ways to a CWD infected animal have health issues or symptoms which may be related to the development of a human prion-like disease; and 2) to determine if exposed individuals have altered their general risk behaviors since the point-source exposure occurred.